 DTES Heart of the City Festival

 2020 was a year of struggles and problems worldwide, with issues impacting Vancouver’s Downtown Eastside especially hard.
-The community was dealing with the coronavirus pandemic, need for physical distancing, systemic racism, homelessness, the opioid crisis and other challenges.
-Appropriately, to reflect this and to help, this past year’s theme was “This Gives Us Strength,” which was something that all of us needed!
+Last year’s theme was “This Gives Us Strength,” which was something that all of us needed!

-The festival is presented by the Vancouver Moving Theatre in partnership with the Association of United Ukrainian Canadians and the Carnegie Community Centre, and several other community partners.
+The festival is presented by the Vancouver Moving Theatre in partnership with the Association of United Ukrainian Canadians, the Carnegie Community Centre, and several other community partners.

 Festival Dates and Locations